oroinc/documentation/commerce/getting_started/activities/create_contact_request_manually.rst

      By default, the field is set to *Email*."
      "**Phone** and **Email**","Contact details related to the request.
 The values are determined by the *Preferred Contact Method* and must be defined."
      "**Contact Reason**","Choose a contact reason from the list to simplify request analysis.
-By default, the field is set to *Other*."
+By default, the field is set to *Other*.
+To create a new contact reason that can be assigned to a certain contact request, refer to the :ref:`Contact Reasons <admin-guide-contact-reasons>` topic for more details."
      "**Comment**","The text of the request."

    .. image:: /user_guide/img/getting_started/activities/CreateContactRequestCRM.png